19 W 34th St, Suite 1010

 Mark Faulkner is a registered architect and an Associate Principal at PAU, where he is responsible for overseeing and coordinating design and documentation.
 Before joining PAU, Mark accumulated over twelve years of professional experience as a studio leader at Standard Architects, where he was responsible for all phases from concept design through construction administration, with extensive experience on site.
 He has worked on a diverse range of project and building types, including mixed use, residential, workplace, hospitality, spiritual, adaptive reuse, landscape, and public space.
 Mark earned a post-professional Master of Architecture II degree from the Cooper Union, where he was awarded a full scholarship, and a Bachelor of Architecture degree from the Tyler School of Art, Temple University.
 He has presented his work at the annual ACADIA conference, contributed to Archinect’s blog series, exhibited at the Storefront for Art and Architecture, and been featured in publications including Plat and Ktisma.
 In 2021 he completed the Yale School of Management Executive Education Program, Business Perspectives for Creative Leaders.

-Julia Lewis is an Associate Principal at PAU.
-She is responsible for managing PAU’s large-scale planning work, providing targeted strategic input on select jobs, and seeking out new opportunities for the studio.
+Julia Lewis is an Associate Principal and the Chief Financial Officer at PAU.
+A member of the senior leadership team, she is responsible for financial controls, business development oversight, and management of large-scale, public-sector projects.
 She utilizes her background in architecture, real estate development, and historic preservation and experience with city-scale planning to approach challenges and propose solutions within the built environment in a comprehensive manner.

 Before joining PAU, Julia was part of the Cities team at BuroHappold Engineering, where she worked on a variety of projects ranging from building- to city-scale for public, private, and non-profit clients.
 Julia earned a Master of Real Estate Development and a Master of Historic Preservation from Columbia University and a BA in architecture with a minor in business administration from Clemson University.
 At Columbia she was awarded the William Kinne Fellows Prize for Study and Travel Abroad and the M.S.
 RED Program Service Award for Outstanding Service to the School.
-Julia serves on the board of Columbia University Preservation Alumni.
+Julia serves on the executive board of MSRED Alumni Inc.

 Senior Associate